-In the following we are using the abbreviations P and L for page and line referring to the revised paper.
+In the following we are using the abbreviations P and L for page and line.

 We attached the revised version of the paper.

-The red color refers to the comments of reviewer #1.
+Comments of Reviewer 1:

 In the paper the relevance of the work for the understanding of SSWs should be discussed (SSWs are not mentioned at all in the paper).